The earliest records of our school are held in a Report Book of George Heriot’s Hospital School, Abbeyhill, 1873.

 The first entry in this book is dated 31st July 1874 when the Rev. Walter Scott, assistant in Greenside Parish, on request of the Rev. Archibald Scott of Greenside presided at the examination of the Abbeyhill Heriot School in the absence of the Governors of George Heriot’s Hospital School.

 In 1907 the Headmaster requested the permission of the school board to allow cookery lessons for all boys aged over 13 years.
-However his request was refused by Canon Stuart as “Boys had a number of things to learn at this age without doing any cooking”.
+However his request was refused by Canon Stuart as “…boys have a number of things to learn at this age without doing any cooking”.

 During the First World War (1914-1918) the Military Authorities took possesion of the school for accommodation of troops.
 The school was occupied for 3 years and 8 months.
 The pupils from the Infant Building attended school at the Regent Road School and the Upper pupils attended classes at Parsons Green School.
-These classes were 8.30 – 12.30pm for four classes and 1.45 – 4.45pm for the remaining eleven classes.
+Hooks for army camping hammocks can still be seen today in one of our club rooms!

 We have a fascinating 45 minutes immersive audio tour of the school which was produced by our P5 class and the Citadel Arts Group in 2019.
 This is available to listen to with prior booking at the main school office.